iden3/iden3-docs/source/devel/centralized_login.rst

 .. topic:: Overview

-    This document will guide you through the steps required to integrate Iden3's technology into yor application's login.
+    This document will guide you through the steps required to integrate Iden3's technology into your application's login.

     :Date: 2019-04-05